 “I was scared to death of writing the dissertation”: Q&A with Makeba Butler, EdD ’17

 Let’s face it, the idea of a dissertation is intimidating.
 In fact, it kept Makeba Butler away from her dream of earning her EdD in Transformational Leadership for years.
 But eventually, she found the support to make it happen.
-Now her paper has been downloaded over 120 times and is helping to resolve the achievement gap instead of just discussing its origins.
+Now her paper has been downloaded over 500 times and it is helping to address the achievement gap instead of just discussing its origins.

 What held you back from getting your doctorate sooner?

 I’d heard so many horror stories so it took me about a year to really muster up the courage to apply.
 But my committee chair, my team, everybody was very helpful.

 Was going through the program rewarding after all that trepidation?

 It allowed me to be very creative and it brought out qualities in me that I did not know were there.
 Including the ability to write something people would actually listen to and read.
 I chose a very passionate topic that encompassed a demographic with a problem.
 Having done a lot of research in the past, I was a little apprehensive but found, as time went on, that it’s a process.
 And I learned that what I have to say does matter and could appeal to many readers.
 Even now, finding that there are over 120 downloads of the dissertation is just amazing to me.
 People actually want to read it!